Muslim leader endorses ruling party as religion rises in India election

-NEW DELHI, April 4 (Reuters) - The imam of India’s largest mosque endorsed the ruling Congress party on Friday ahead of a general election, a boost for the beleaguered party expected to be defeated by the Hindu nationalist Bharatiya Janata Party (BJP) in nationwide polls.
+NEW DELHI (Reuters) - The imam of India’s largest mosque endorsed the ruling Congress party on Friday ahead of a general election, a boost for the beleaguered party expected to be defeated by the Hindu nationalist Bharatiya Janata Party (BJP) in nationwide polls.

 Maulana Syed Ahmed Bukhari appealed to India’s Muslims, who at 13 percent of the population are the country’s largest religious minority, to vote for the Congress.